What are cataracts?

 How Are Cataracts Diagnosed?

 Cataracts can be detected during a simple routine eye test.
 As Opticians look through your lens, they will be able to spot anything that is out of the ordinary.
 They’ll be able to determine how progressed the condition is and provide advice on management and treatment going forward.
-In some cases, your Optician may refer you for some further tests with an Ophthalmologist.
+In some cases, your Optician may refer you for further tests with an Ophthalmologist.